Company formation in the Czech Republic

 In the Czech Republic, entrepreneurs can choose from a variety of forms of legal entities for doing business, each of which has its own peculiarities, requirements to the founding capital, management structure and taxation.
 This gives the opportunity to choose the most suitable option based on the specifics of the business, plans for its development and strategy to minimise tax deductions.
 In this article we will look at the main types of companies that can be registered in the Czech Republic.

-1. individual entrepreneur (Živnostenské podnikání)
+1. Individual entrepreneur (Živnostenské podnikání)

 This is the easiest way to start a business for a sole proprietor.
 A sole proprietor does not require any initial capital and is registered in the Commercial Register (Živnostenský rejstřík).
 The entrepreneur has unlimited liability for his/her obligations with all his/her property.

-1. limited liability company (Společnost s ručením omezeným, s.r.o.).
+1. Limited liability company (Společnost s ručením omezeným, s.r.o.).

 S.r.o. is the most popular type of company in the Czech Republic among small and medium-sized businesses.
 The minimum authorised capital is CZK 1.
 The founders (shareholders) are liable only to the extent of their contributions to the authorised capital.

-1. joint-stock company (Akciová společnost, a.s.)
+1. Joint-stock company (Akciová společnost, a.s.)

 Suitable for large businesses, requires a minimum authorised capital of CZK 2 million for a closed joint-stock company and CZK 20 million for a public joint-stock company.
 Shareholders have limited liability in proportion to their share in the authorised capital.